mikepurvis/essential-ros/text/workspaces-packages.em.md

 Workspaces & Packages
 =====================

 A major concept in ROS is workspaces.
 A workspace, at its core, is a handful of environment variables which tell key ROS tools how and where to find packages.
-First, we're going to explore the workspace provided with the APT-installed ROS packages, and then see how to make a source Workspace which overlays it, where package development may occur.
+First, we're going to explore the workspace provided with the APT-installed ROS packages, and then see how to create a source workspace, where package development may occur.

 The APT Workspace
 -----------------